Liver cysts are abnormal sacs on the liver.

 Clinical trials are research studies that test how well new medical approaches work in people.
 Before an experimental treatment can be tested on human subjects in a clinical trial, it must have shown benefit in laboratory testing or animal research studies.
 The most promising treatments are then moved into clinical trials, with the goal of identifying new ways to safely and effectively prevent, screen for, diagnose, or treat a disease.

-Speak with your doctor about the ongoing progress and results of these trials to get the most up-to-date information on new treatments.
+Speak with your doctor about the ongoing progress and results of these trials to get the most up-to date information on new treatments.
 Participating in a clinical trial is a great way to contribute to curing, preventing and treating liver disease and its complications.

 Start your search here to find clinical trials that need people like you.

-Last updated on March 15th, 2023 at 11:13 am
+Last updated on May 19th, 2025 at 11:13 am